infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 ## Razor Views

-* There are 2 view engines registered by default in the MVC runtime: web forms engine and razor view engine.
+* There are 2 view engines registered by default in the MVC runtime: web forms engine and razor view engine
-* Right click inside an action and select "Add View"
+* Razor will automatically html encode any output sent through the `@` sign
-* Razor will automatically html encode any output sent through the `@` sign (`@Html.Raw` will override this)
+    - `@Html.Raw` will override this

 ### Code Expressions